Sales:+1 (323) 880-0250

 There are a few reasons:

-- To identify time-intensive tasks.
 Seeing how long it takes for technicians to complete work orders is insightful for improving reliability and scheduling.
 For instance, if you notice that a non-critical piece of machinery requires time-intensive PMs and repairs — more so than a critical asset — you can consider replacing the asset or rolling back PMs.
 Maybe you schedule PMs less frequently or only perform maintenance when the asset breaks down.

-- For accounting purposes.
 Tracking wrench time and other time dedicated to completing a project on a specific asset can improve the accuracy of bookkeeping.
 For instance, some capital assets require large repairs that can be depreciated.
 When technicians track time, this time can be assigned a monetary value and be depreciated along with parts, contracted labor, and other resources needed to make the repair.

 One reason you should definitely not track wrench time is to check whether technicians are doing their job.
 This creates distrust and a stressful work environment.
 So, if you decide to track wrench time, it’s important to articulate to technicians why the organization tracks wrench time: Not to micromanage, but for one or more of the aforementioned reasons.